 Protein has a number of functions in the body.
 It is the building material for the skin, bones, muscles and other tissues in the body.
 Whenever there is any damage to any tissues, either due to normal wear and tear, or to injury, protein is necessary to rebuild that tissue.
 It is also necessary to build brand new tissue, which makes protein very important to children and pregnant women.

 In addition, protein is a major component of enzymes, antibodies, and hormones, and functions as a regulator of fluid balance and acid-base balance.
-Protein is also involved in the clotting of blood and is part of the transporters in the body that carry important nutrients.
+Protein is also involved in the clotting of blood and forms part of the transporters in the body that carry important nutrients.
 For example, hemoglobin, a protein in the blood, transports the oxygen from your lungs to your cells.

 When you think of food sources of calcium, you generally think of dairy products and possibly dark green, leafy vegetables.
 However, chia seeds have a role to play in the calcium story, since they are an excellent source of the trace mineral, boron, which is a catalyst for the absorption and use of calcium in the body.